Satoshi Ishii: Kickboxing career

 Ishii faced the former K-1 Heavyweight Champion in a super heavyweight bout at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He lost the fight by unanimous decision, with scores of 30–29, 30–29 and 30–27.

 Professional boxing career

+Debut

-Ishi made his professional boxing debut against Shuho Takayama (1–0) on August 14, 2022, as part of the "3150 Fight Vol 3" event.
+Ishii made his professional boxing debut against Shuho Takayama (1–0) on August 14, 2022, as part of the 3150FIGHT vol. 3 event.
 He won the fight by majority decision.

+Retirement

-Ishii faced Chang Soo Han on January 6, 2023, as part of the "3150 Fight Vol 6" event.
+Ishii faced Chang Soo Han on January 6, 2023, as part of the 3150FIGHT vol. 4 event.
 The fight was ruled a majority decision draw.
 Ishii announced his retirement from the sport of boxing during the post-fight press conference.

+Submission grappling career

+Ishii challenged Mason Fowler for the Submission Underground absolute championship at Submission Underground 19 on December 20, 2020.
+He lost the match by submission in EBI overtime.

+Ishii returned at Submission Underground 20 on December 30, 2020, to face Craig Jones in the co-main event.
+He was submitted with a rear-naked choke at 2:08 of regulation time.

+Ishii then competed against Andy Varela at Submission Underground 21 on March 28, 2021.
+He lost the match in EBI overtime due to having the least ride-time.

 Personal life

 Ishii was married for 9 months to Mika, a university student, divorcing in January 2011.
 In 2013, he married singer Asuka Hayashi.
 They divorced in 2016.
 They have one son.

 In 2019, Ishii obtained Croatian citizenship and passport and had to give up Japanese citizenship and passport due to Japan's policy against dual citizenship.